ulsdevteam/alma-authorizenet-payment-reporting/README.md

 # Alma Authorize.net Payment Reporting

 This is a C# console app that pulls transaction data from Authorize.net and fee payment data from Alma, matches them together, and inputs the data into a database.
+It also records payments made from Aeon.

 This app has 2 modes: the default `run` mode, and the `migrate` mode which can be used to update a pre-existing table to an new schema.